 Accounting - Record or log of user or group access as well as changes made.

-I decided to start from scratch and completely wipe all of my network configuration and essentially rebuild my network.
-When starting, I had three goals in mind:
+decided to start from scratch and completely wipe all of my network

 (1. Set up RADIUS Server to store user database and accounting log.